BOSH deployment convergence is an important topic to understand. This KB aims to clear up what it is and when it occurs.

 Then the deployment will not converge.
 All the changes that were applied to VM-A, VM-B, and VM-C will persist and VM-C will be detected as missing and can be recreated with its actual state (PROPERTY-A with a value of VALUE-B).

-It is paramount to note that at this point, even if we are able to get VM-C to recreate successfully, the deployment's intended state still has not changed.
+It is paramount to note that at this point, even if you are able to get VM-C to recreate successfully, the deployment's intended state still has not changed.
 DEPLOYMENT-A is still susceptible to a deployment convergence.
 In order to update the intended state of the deployment, a successful deploy needs to occur.
-In our example, we should re-run the following:
+In this example, you should re-run the following:

 bosh -d DEPLOYMENT-A deploy DEPLOYMENT-A-manifest.yml

 Only after that command is successful will the intended state update in the BOSH database.
-Then we will no longer at risk of a deployment convergence for DEPLOYMENT-A.
+Then you will no longer at risk of a deployment convergence for DEPLOYMENT-A.

-To reiterate why this is an important concept to understand, lets relate what we just learned to a large cloud foundry deployment.
+To reiterate why this is an important concept to understand, lets relate what you just learned to a large cloud foundry deployment.
 There can be hundreds of machines in this type of deployment.

 1. A certificate rotation is needed so the manifest is updated with the new certs and deployed against the cloud foundry deployment.